 One benefit to the overcast skies is that especially for the warmer climates, the shade from the clouds make the event cooler!
 The folks in the picture above were enjoying mild weather without scorching sun for their fall festival!

-A few raindrops will not shut down an outside festival - but lightning is another issue altogether!
-If you choose to have some events running outside with rain clouds looming overhead, have someone in charge of checking for lightning approaching the area frequently!
-Many smartphones have apps to alert you of lightning in the area which may also be of assistance.
+A few raindrops will not shut down an outside carnival or festival - but lightning is another issue altogether!
+If you choose to have some events outside with rain clouds looming overhead, have someone in charge of monitoring lightning frequently!
+Many smartphones also have apps to alert you of lightning in the area.
 If lightning is within 15 miles you must shut down outside booths and ask folks to take cover inside until the lightning threat is gone.

 "PERFECTION" is NOT Necessary

 Looking for some new indoor game ideas?
-We are guessing you have already seen our Free Game Ideas webpage - but if not check it out you are sure to find something new that can easily be moved indoors.
-If you are not sure then just give our team a call during business hours, we will be happy to make some recommendations!
+We are guessing you have already seen our Free Game Ideas webpage - but if not, check it out!
+You are sure to find something new that can easily be moved indoors.
+If you are not sure then just give our friendly carnival team a call during business hours.
+We will be happy to make some recommendations!

 Finally, Think About Pushing Back the Date (LAST Resort ONLY)

 This is our least favorite option for fun fairs with anticipated poor weather.
 Why?
-Well, primarily because so many folks have "saved the date" including carnival chairmen & chairwomen, food & activity vendors, volunteers (including parents, teens, and local businesses), and not to mention the kids who have been looking forward to the carnival - and now it is cancelled.
+Well, primarily because so many folks have "saved the date" and this messes up everyone's schedules.
+This includes your entire carnival committee, food & activity vendors, volunteers -- not to mention the kids who have been looking forward to the carnival.

-The biggest issue is that it is so very difficult to get the commitments of all the mentioned above folks for another weekend.
+The biggest issue is that it is extremely difficult to get the commitments of all the above-mentioned folks for another weekend.
 Sometimes "later" really means "never" and this can be the case with carnivals, festivals and more.

-One way the pushed back date is a great idea is for BIG weather events that make it unsafe to have your carnival - for example a hurricane, flooding, blizzard, or other weather-related events that shut down the town.
+Of course, you should cancel your carnival for extreme weather events - for example hurricanes, flooding, blizzards, or weather that warrants evacuations.
 In that case, there is no better idea than to reschedule - but make sure you do that SOON after the event is posted or you will run out of weekends quickly!

 We at Carnival Savers are wishing you all the best with your big upcoming event!